 The fact is, no matter what your age, you’ll only build new muscle if your current muscle is broken down – and that’ll only happen if it’s pushed past its comfortable limit.
 So, to really grow muscle, you need to lift heavy.
-A good rule of thumb is to pick a weight which you can only manage a maximum of 10 reps with.
+A good rule of thumb is to pick a weight that you can only manage a maximum of 10 reps with.
 Any fewer, it’s too heavy and you’re risking injury.
 Any more and you’re not getting the maximum muscle-building benefit from your workout.

 This rule doesn’t change whether you’re 18 or 78.
 So lift heavy, bro!

 Sorry, but there’s just no point thrashing it out in the gym every day if you’re going to feed your body on garbage.
 Eating processed food does two things to your body – it ensures you maintain higher fat levels than are necessary (or healthy) and it deprives your body of the nutrients it needs to ensure maximum muscle growth.